JorgeLNJunior/queuelite/README.md

 # QueueLite

 QueueLite is a simple and persistent queue backed by SQLite.
-Wrote following the [guide](https://kerkour.com/sqlite-for-servers) made by Silvain Kerkour.
+Wrote following the [guide](https://kerkour.com/sqlite-for-servers) made by Sylvain Kerkour.

 </div>